seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 I publish 2 articles, the first one about [ensuring the focus appearance of focusable elements is accessible](https://www.seanelliott.au/blog/2024-05-16-is-your-focus-appearance-accessible/) and the other about [leveraging React Testing Library for accessibility testing](https://www.seanelliott.au/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library/).

-Not a lot in terms of blogging, some little updates here and there to improve things with the build or bump versions of dependancies—I did what I didnt want to do which was not use the site.
+Not a lot in terms of blogging, some little updates here and there to improve things with the build or bump versions of dependancies—I ended up doing what I didnt want to do which was not use the site often.

 But recently I got really stuck into optimising the site.
-Im not sure what started this maybe because I've circled back to an idea I had years ago that my personal site would have a resume section, which potential recruiters could visit and then print, so leveraging some awesome print css wizardry and I wouldn't need to have a word doc anymore buuuuut, thats still a work in progress.
+Im not sure what started this maybe because I've circled back to an idea I had years ago that my personal site would have a resume section, which potential recruiters could visit and then print, so leveraging some awesome print CSS wizardry and I wouldn't need to have a word doc anymore buuuuut, thats still a work in progress.

-But I can tell you about 3 weeks ago I really got stuck in making changes, a quick summary:
+But while playing around about 3 weeks ago I really got stuck in making some big changes, a quick summary:

 * Updated all dependencies to latest version—eleventy is now at v3 so that required a bit of work.
 * Removed SASS and went vanilla CSS, with a little bit of PostCSS.
-* Started using Yarn—honestly I thought I was before, but based off my commits that wasnt the case.
+* Started using Yarn—honestly I thought I was before, but based off my commits that wasn't the case.

-Once I had done that, I thought, well your in this far, might as well update your CSS to use logical properties, meaning I updated all my `margin-left`, `margin-right` etc to be `margin-inline-start`, `margin-inline-end` to make it easier when I want my site to be LTR/RTL.
+Once I had completed that, I thought, well your in this far, might as well update your CSS to use logical properties, meaning I updated all my `margin-left`, `margin-right` etc to be `margin-inline-start`, `margin-inline-end` to make it easier when I want my site to be LTR/RTL.

 Then I just decided to look at how heavy my site is.
 Stupidly I though *"hey your a super awesome frontend dev, you made a static site.
-Its much quicker then any framework driven site"*.
+Its much quicker then any framework driven site, prepared to be amazed at thy self"*.

-Shamefully that wasn't the case, when I checked with [Cloudflare radar url scanner](https://radar.cloudflare.com/scan), the results were bad.
+Shamefully, that wasn't the case, I was not amazed at thyself... far from it.
+When I checked with [Cloudflare radar url scanner](https://radar.cloudflare.com/scan), the results were bad.

 ![Network traffic results 15th of January 2025, 9 requests, 772 kilobytes transferred, 1.19 megabytes total](assets/uploads/jan-15-2025-results.jpg)